Aravalli Range

-The Aravalli Range (also spelled Aravali) is a mountain range in north-western India, running approximately 670 km in a south-west direction, starting near Delhi, passing through southern Haryana and Rajasthan, and ending in Ahmedabad, Gujarat.
+The Aravalli Range (/hi/, also spelled Aravali) is a mountain range in north-western India. running approximately 670 km in a south-west direction, starting near Delhi, passing through southern Haryana and Rajasthan, and ending in Ahmedabad, Gujarat.
 The highest peak is Guru Shikhar in Mount Abu, Rajasthan at 1722 m.
-Aravalli range is the oldest fold-mountain belt in India, dating back to the Paleoproterozoic era.
+The Aravalli Range is the oldest fold-mountain belt in India, dating back to the Paleoproterozoic era.

 Etymology

 Aravalli, a composite Sanskrit word from the roots "ara" and "vali", literally means the "line of peaks".